HarmonyCB/documentation/README.md

 Not ALL data in the Data DOM will make sense for an endpoint to receive, and not all data sent from the results of an endpoint will make sense to display.
 However, for the sake of simplicity we transmit and receive all of it.
 Naturally, it will be possible to restrict / reformat this data should a use case be required.

 # Ingredients
-//Cat: Add screenshot to each Ingredient to show what it would result in.

 Here is a list of all possible Ingredients.
 There's plenty of samples to get you started too!